SherahIsrael/PeaceOfMind/README.md

     }
 ```

-For the stop button, I had to pause the timer reset the duration and redeclare the time inside of the function to stop the timer from
+For the stop button, I had to pause the timer, reset the duration and redeclare the time inside of the function to stop the timer from
 speeding up when a new duration was selected and played.

 ```